 Use a Skin-Replenishing Serum

-Serums are lightweight formulas with high concentrations of active ingredients designed to target specific skin concerns.
-After a day of wearing makeup, your skin benefits greatly from soothing, hydrating, and barrier-supporting ingredients.
+Serums are lightweight formulas that contain concentrated ingredients designed to address specific skincare needs.
+After a day of wearing makeup, many people prefer serums with soothing, hydrating, and barrier-supporting ingredients to help the skin feel more comfortable and balanced.

 Recommended ingredients:

-• Green tea extract: Rich in antioxidants that combat environmental factors and soothe inflammation.
+- Green tea extract: Rich in antioxidants that combat environmental factors and help soothe visible redness.

-• Peptides: Support skin’s natural appearance and repair.
+- Peptides: Support skin’s natural appearance and help promote a smoother look.

 Apply a few drops to your face and neck, gently patting the serum into your skin for better absorption.